 Additionally, Redd notes that the strong changes made to the front- and back-end of the revenue cycle make the organization “more attractive to new providers and potential partners.”

 “Providers come to us seeking membership because they see how we effectively manage both the clinical and business sides of the practice.
 This has allowed us to expand our business and prepare for the coming changes in healthcare.”

 Read the entire article on Healthcare Finance News.

-Nearterm provides healthcare revenue cycle management (RCM) services for hospitals, medical clinics, and physician practices.
+Nearterm provides healthcare revenue cycle management consulting (RCM) services for hospitals, medical clinics, and physician practices.
 Our RCM services are designed to provide clients with practical solutions and assist them toward strengthened financial positions.